USA

 Chemical Properties

-Parvana taught 14 days ago
+Parvana taught about 1 month ago

 Parvana guided Liam through the process of solving simultaneous equations, starting with foundational problems and moving to more intricate ones that demanded equation manipulation.
 Liam diligently practiced finding the values of x and y in a range of these algebraic problems.
 Parvana concluded by encouraging Liam to propose any new topics, such as geometry, for their upcoming lesson.